Course overview

 Apprenticeship Standard : Keeper and Aquarist

-You must be in full-time employment in a zookeeping role.
+You must be in full-time employment in a job role relevant to your studies.
 Apprentices are expected to have some prior basic knowledge and experience of the sector.
-You will also need to hold a Grade 4 or a Level 2 functional skills qualification in maths and English or be willing to complete these alongside the apprenticeship.

-If you are not yet employed, you can still apply to join the Capel Manor Apprenticeship Talent Bank, and bethe first to hear about new roles as they become available.
-We will also keep you up to date on our offer of full time courses which might be the right opportunity for you if you do not find an apprenticeship role before you are due to start your studies.
+If you are not yet employed, you can still apply to join the Capel Manor College Apprenticeship Talent Bank, and be the first to hear about new roles as they become available.
+We will also keep you up to date on our offer of full-time courses, which might be the right opportunity for you if you do not find an apprenticeship role before you are due to start your studies.

 Successful completion of this apprenticeship will help you to progress into more senior animal keeping roles.